HimachalLad/ReactSimpleApp/README.md

 # Search app

 Description:
-1) Made using Javascript/ jQuery which using AJAX
+1) Dynamic search using Asynchronized Javascript/ jQuery

 Set up:
 1) I have used a Node server.
 For setting up a node server: